SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 Place the seed points with the left mouse button.
 While placing the seed points one can scroll to other slices.
 Each out of plain seed point will be shown less brightly.
 Place at least 10 seed points or so and then run the filter on the CT image.
 Be sure to select that one before running the filter.

-The result should look like the ones in [Figure 26](figure26).
+The result should look like the ones in [Figure 26](fig-skull-segmentation).
 To help understanding the 3D nature of the data, select the newly created label layer and run the isosurface by clicking the create isosurface icon (‘ISO ’) for the layer.
 This renders the isosurface of the current segmentation.

-:::{figure-md} figure26
+:::{figure-md} fig-skull-segmentation

 ![SkullSegmentation](Seg3DTutorial_figures/SkullSegmentation.png)